Yale-Medicaid/Documentation/docs/onboarding/new_member_tips.md

 - **Synthesized call-outs:** In a time-limited meeting, what are the “big” ideas or need-to-knows?
 	- This is the "call-outs" column in the slide.
 - **Time commitments:** How much time do the projects and tasks currently demand?
-	- “Status” column contains an opportunity to call out % time.
+	- The “status” column contains an opportunity to call out % time.
 - **Status:** How are things progressing?
 	- Set a status to good (green), uncertain or behind schedule (yellow), or blocked (red).
+If you're blocked, bring some ideas about what you need to get back on track.
-- **Feedback:** Being prepared to track action items or recs during the meeting.
+- **Feedback:** Be prepared to track action items or recommendations during the meeting.
-	- "Meeting Comments" column in the slide track notes in real time.
+	- Use the "meeting comments" column in the slide to track notes in real time.

-**After the Check-in**
+#### After the Check-in

-Shortly after a project check-in it's useful to send a message which lays out the concrete next steps and prioritization that came out of the meeting.
+Shortly after a project check-in, it's useful to send participants a message which lays out the concrete next steps and prioritization that came out of the meeting.
 This will help us track decisions, confirm understanding of the next steps and priorities, and will allow us to clarify anything we missed during the meeting.

 ## Schedule Meetings

 *To save time finding time.*

-- **Prompting a meeting:** If you've not discussed a new meeting, I'd typically recommend sending a brief note proposing a meeting and its context (see "Email Tips").
+- **Prompting a meeting:** If you've not discussed a new meeting, I'd typically recommend sending a brief note proposing a meeting and its context (see the "Email Tips" section below).
 In your message, you can (a) indicate that they should expect an invite from you shortly, or (b) provide times based on your availability.
 More info on these options are below.
+- **Proposing times:** If you’re meeting with people from Yale, use "Scheduling Assistant" in Outlook to find available times.
+(1) Create a new meeting in your calendar, (2) add invitees, (3) click on "Scheduling Assistant" in the top bar, and (4) find a time that’s available for everyone.
 - **Offering times:** If the invitees are external and don’t have assistants to help schedule time, consider using [Microsoft Bookings](https://outlook.office.com/bookings/homepage) to share your availability.
-This tool’s available through Yale's Microsoft Office Suite, and it stays up-to-date with your Outlook calendar.
+This tool is available through Yale's Microsoft Office Suite, and it stays up-to-date with your Outlook calendar.
-	- Preferably, create a "Personal booking page" with the length of the desired meeting.
+	- Preferably, create a "personal booking page" with the length of the desired meeting.
 You can also set preferences for days or times (beyond your calendar availability).
 Then copy the link to the booking page and share with your partners.
 	- Not only does Bookings allow you to share your availability, it also lets the other party schedule immediately based on their availability.
-- **Proposing times:** If you’re meeting with people from Yale, use "Scheduling Assistant" in Outlook to find available times.
-(1) Create a new meeting in your calendar, (2) add invitees, (3) click on "Scheduling Assistant" in the top bar, and (4) find a time that’s available for everyone.
 - **Agenda:** Whenever scheduling a meeting, it is highly recommended to include an agenda.
 This can be helpful for invitees ... but it's even more important for you as the scheduler.
-This requires you to reflect on the goals for the meeting: what needs to be covered and what are you trying to accomplish by the end of the meeting?
+This requires you to reflect on the goals for the meeting: What needs to be covered and what are you trying to accomplish by the end of the meeting?
 	- Several times, I've been close to scheduling the meeting ... but when writing the agenda realized that an email would suffice.
+- **Including a Zoom link:** If some or all participants are joining virtually, include a Zoom link in your email.
+Follow [these steps](https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0062420) to install the "Zoom for Outlook" add-in.

-### Example 1: Original scheduling
+### Example 1: Proposing times

 > Hi team,
 >
-> We discussed needing additional time on Thursday or Friday to chat before the big deadline.
-Just let me know which times work for you all, then I can send a Zoom link.
->
-> Thanks!
-> Lab_Staff

-### Example 2: Revised scheduling

-> Hi team,
->
-> Based on everyone's availability, it looks like this time might work well on Thursday.
+> Based on everyone's availability, it looks like _[this time]_ might work well on Thursday.
 Let me know if you'd prefer a different time.
 >
 > Please find the agenda and Zoom link below.
 >
 > Thanks!
+>
-> Lab_Staff
+> [Your name]
 >
 > ***Agenda***
 >